Steve Guyger: Biography

 Guyger was born in Philadelphia, and initially studied guitar for five years before his future sister-in-law gave him a harmonica as a gift.
-Inspired by watching various blues musicians following trips to both New York and Chicago, Guyger formed his own band in the late 1970s.
+Inspired by watching various blues musicians following trips to both New York City and Chicago, Guyger formed his own band in the late 1970s.
 Personnel came and went and he changed the name of the band to the Excellos in 1980, who steadily built up a growing reputation playing in both Philadelphia and New York.
 Guyger started backing Jimmy Rogers in 1980, and played with him until just before Rogers' death in 1997.
 That same year Guyger's debut album, Last Train to Dover, was released.

 In 1999, Severn Records released Guyger's third album, Past Life Blues.

 In 2008, Guyger performed at the Lucerne Blues Festival.
 His most recent album, Radio Blues was released in March the same year to critical acclaim.
 His guest musicians included Johnny Moeller.
 The following year his work saw Guyger nominated for a Blues Music Award.

 In 2010, he issued an instructional DVD, entitled Blues Harmonica, published by the Hal Leonard Corporation.
 He currently endorses Hohner harmonicas.